 The California MAT Expansion Project is composed of many projects led by a diverse team of stakeholders and partners throughout the state.
 To learn more about implementation efforts and to access additional resources and information, visit the California MAT website.
+To learn more about each project listed below, click the plus sign icon to the left of the project name.

 The Naloxone Distribution Project aims to reduce opioid overdose deaths through the provision of free naloxone, in its nasal spray formulation.